MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/before-you-begin.md

  - Verify that you have Hyper-V and Hyper-V PowerShell roles installed and functioning.
 For additional feature-specific requirements for Hyper-V, see [System Requirements for Hyper-V](https://docs.microsoft.com/windows-server/virtualization/hyper-v/system-requirements-for-hyper-v-on-windows).

- - All nodes need to be installed with the EN-US region and language selection.
+ - All nodes must be installed with the EN-US region and language selection.
 It is not sufficient to add EN-US or change the region and language later in the process.

 <br>